Schedule →

 • Idaho Steelheads — ECHL hockey, Dallas Stars affiliate, downtown at Idaho Central Arena

-• Boise Hawks — Pioneer League baseball, Memorial Stadium (Garden City), 2026 home opener May 19 vs. Ogden Raptors
+• Boise Hawks — Pioneer League baseball, Memorial Stadium (Garden City)

-• Idaho Shakespeare Festival — outdoor amphitheater, June–September
+• Idaho Shakespeare Festival — open-air amphitheater, 50th season in 2026

-• Hyde Park Street Fair — North End, September annually
+• Hyde Park Street Fair — Camel's Back Park, September annually

 The honest tradeoffs